Best Ovulation Tracker Apps in 2026

 What's good

-• Science-first methodology with published research
+• Science-first methodology and published research focus

-• Ad-free, even on free tier
+• Ad-free, including the free tier

 • Clean, focused interface

-• Clue Plus adds detailed fertility predictions
+• Clue Plus adds more detailed fertility predictions

 What's not

-• No pregnancy mode (need a separate app)
+• No dedicated pregnancy mode

-• Smaller content library than Flo
+• Smaller TTC content library than Flo

-• Less TTC-specific features than Fertility Friend
+• Less charting depth than Fertility Friend

 4